 Always ready instances

-Every premium plan will have at least one active (billed) instance at all times.
+Every premium plan has at least one active (billed) instance at all times.

 You can configure the number of always ready instances in the Azure portal by selected your Function App, going to the Platform Features tab, and selecting the Scale Out options.
 In the function app edit window, always ready instances are specific to that app.

-Pre-warmed instances are the number of instances warmed as a buffer during scale and activation events.
+Pre-warmed instances are instances warmed as a buffer during scale and activation events.
 Pre-warmed instances continue to buffer until the maximum scale-out limit is reached.
-The default pre-warmed instance count is 1, and for most scenarios should remain as 1.
-If an app has a long warm up (like a custom container image), you may wish to increase this buffer.
-A pre-warmed instance will become active only after all active instances have been sufficiently utilized.
+The default pre-warmed instance count is 1, and for most scenarios this value should remain as 1.

-Consider this example of how always ready instances and pre-warmed instances work together.
+Consider this example of how always-ready instances and pre-warmed instances work together.
 A premium function app has five always ready instances configured, and the default of one pre-warmed instance.
-When the app is idle and no events are triggering, the app will be provisioned and running on five instances.
-At this time, you will not be billed for a pre-warmed instance as the always ready instances aren't used, and no pre-warmed instance is even allocated.
+When the app is idle and no events are triggering, the app is provisioned and running with five instances.
+At this time, you aren't billed for a pre-warmed instance as the always-ready instances aren't used, and no pre-warmed instance is allocated.

-As soon as the first trigger comes in, the five always ready instances become active, and a pre-warmed instance is allocated.
+As soon as the first trigger comes in, the five always-ready instances become active, and a pre-warmed instance is allocated.
 The app is now running with six provisioned instances: the five now-active always ready instances, and the sixth pre-warmed and inactive buffer.
-If the rate of executions continues to increase, the five active instances will eventually be utilized.
-When the platform decides to scale beyond five instances, it will scale into the pre-warmed instance.
-When that happens, there will now be six active instances, and a seventh instance will instantly be provisioned and fill the pre-warmed buffer.
-This sequence of scaling and pre-warming will continue until the maximum instance count for the app is reached.
-No instances will be pre-warmed or activated beyond the maximum.
+If the rate of executions continues to increase, the five active instances are eventually used.
+When the platform decides to scale beyond five instances, it scales into the pre-warmed instance.
+When that happens, there are now six active instances, and a seventh instance is instantly provisioned and fill the pre-warmed buffer.
+This sequence of scaling and pre-warming continues until the maximum instance count for the app is reached.
+No instances are pre-warmed or activated beyond the maximum.

 You can modify the number of pre-warmed instances for an app using the Azure CLI.